Hubmakerlabs/hoover/doc/data-spec.md

 - `Reply-Root-Id`

   This designates the original post (OP) that this post part of the post thread tree.
+Older events may not have this field, which makes it more complex to derive a post graph for a given original post.

 - `Reply-Parent-Id`